-Contributions will be required from development on or above the thresholds detailed below.
+Contributions will be required from development, on net gain, on or above the thresholds detailed below.
 Provision of contributions on all development will need to be agreed in detail by the Council and the developer and be met prior to the commencement of development.